Jailed Kansas 'Swat' Perpetrator Sneaks Online, Threatens More 'Swats' - Slashdot

 True, we should just execute all mentally ill people, preferably in a cruel painful way as that'll teach them for being mentally ill and of course it is the Christian way.

 And very little talk on the root cause.
-(Score:5, Insightful)
+(Score:4, Insightful)

 So, loads of comments about "how cops are bad", but very little on the responsibility of the root cause that started this chain of events.